<meta keywords />

 Avoid frequent use without rinsing

-Washing machines, seals
+Washing machines, sealants

-Prevents drying and loss of elasticity
+Avoids drying out and loss of elasticity

 Always rinse after application